-Part 2 - Your data has now been moved over
+Part 2 - After your data has been moved over successfully

 Then, after your data has been reset, log in to upload your new data using CSV (UTF-8 Format) files or if you use Google Classroom, have school administrators or teachers add their own classrooms or students.
 By doing it this way, everything will be set perfectly for when you want to begin.
 (If you kept your CSV (UTF-8 Format) files from last year, just use that as your base and update that.
 Our clients who do this move students and teacher around with U to update them in the ACTION column then C to create new students and teachers.)

 For ease of reference, District Administrators, click here to view our Guide about adding or updating Schools.
 Should you not need to add or update staff, then click here to add Staff Members.
 Click here for adding or updating classrooms and here for adding or updating students.

 Now that these are good, your next step is to review and/or update your district's general settings.
 From your dashboard, select School Management.

 Most districts use our default settings as they are set to appropriate goals for typical grade levels but know that you may edit these to suit your district's needs: